2win9s/Fastlane/hive-mind/README.md

 Of course everything here is untested at the moment, the previous attempts at sentiment analysis were less than great (<50% accuracy at differentiating positive, negative and neutral, see releases).
 I'm hoping to improve on that here.

+IMPLEMENTED SO FAR : fastlane network of relu_neurons with simple backprop and forwardpass (no backpropagation through time yet)